All Episodes

 They are not for democracy in Iraq.

-They are for the imposition of Islamo fascist tyranny.
+They are for the imposition of Islamo-fascist tyranny.

 Syria is not for democracy in Iraq.

-Iran and Syria have a uh a pact.
+Iran and Syria have a pact.

-They are funneling money and training, according to the U.S. military, up to 2,000 fighters uh from Hezbollah to be injected into and cause more violence in Iraq.
+They are funneling money and training, according to the U.S. military, up to 2,000 fighters from Hezbollah to be injected into and cause more violence in Iraq.

 And we're going to talk to these people?